ss00831/milestone4/README.md

 os.environ["USE_AWS"] = "True"
 ```
 10. Add "env.py" in .gitignore file.
-11. Migrate models into database.
+11. Migrate models into the database.
 ```
 python manage.py migrate
 ```